markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 preset ids are validated.

 Ruleset-backed item templates can also carry item script source, authoring text, tile ids, and lights.
-The ruleset can bundle the referenced tiles too, including animated tile frames.
-This is used for reusable interactive objects such as `items.tools.torch`: the ruleset creates a normal project item template whose `use` intent toggles `active`, swaps between the bundled unlit tile and the bundled four-frame lit animation, enables or disables the point light, and presents different look/use text for the on and off states.
-The same item also uses ruleset durability: while `active`, its `condition` drains in game minutes, and the default official torch destroys itself at `0%` condition.
+This is used for reusable interactive objects such as `items.tools.torch`: the ruleset creates a normal project item template whose `use` intent toggles `active`, which selects its Off or On icon and world-tile state automatically.
+The script only responds to that state change to enable or disable the point light and presents different look/use text for both states.
+Its world tiles are reconstructed from the same one-frame Off and four-frame On PNG bundle while retaining stable tile UUIDs.
+There are no separate torch tile binaries or UUIDs embedded in the script to keep in sync.
+The same item also
+uses ruleset durability: while `active`, its `condition` drains in game minutes, and the default official torch destroys itself at `0%` condition.

+This behavior is generic.
+When an item has a boolean `active` attribute and defines `off_tile_id` and/or `on_tile_id`, changing `active` automatically updates its world `source` from the matching available mapping.
+A mapping may use a tile UUID, tile alias, or palette index.
+If the requested state has no mapping, Eldiron preserves the current source.

 Ruleset item ids are stable.
 Startup loadouts can reference `training_sword` or `padded_armor` even when the visible item name is `Training Sword` or